 The story starts off with the wind blowing.
 You could use a fan, or a wind whistle like the one made by Acme:

 If you are telling the story to children who enjoy visual storytelling there are lots of nice cuddly hedgehog toys and puppets available online.
-If you are looking for something more tactile then this little fellow is quite expensive – but so wonderfully prickly and the exact size of a real life hedgehog:
+If you are looking for something more tactile then this little fellow is lovely – but expensive:

-For those of you who need a tactile prop but are on a tighter budget you could used a scrubbing brush instead!
+For those on a tighter budget you could used a scrubbing brush instead!